Isabelle-Moura/mentor-class/README.md

 - Delete: Remove a student from the system.
 - Search: Allow searching for students based on specific criteria, such as name or email.
 The search bar allows users to quickly find students based on their input.

-...

-The documentation provides an overview of the features available in the Mentor Class application, allowing users to effectively manage mentors, mentorships, classes, and students.
-As the project evolves, updates and enhancements can be added to the documentation to keep users informed about the latest functionalities and improvements.

 ---